Amir-6687/Snake/README.md

 # Snake

-This is a simple and small JavaScript project
+This is a simple and small JavaScript project.